MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

 </head>
 <body>
     <script>
-        // Declare a constant variable and set its value to a string with your robot's IP address. const ip = "<robotipaddress>";
+        // Declare a constant variable.
+        // Set its value to your robot's IP address. const ip = "<robotipaddress>";

-        // Assemble the data to send with your POST request.
-Set values for each RGB color property. let data = {
+        // Create a data object to send with the POST request.
+        // Set values for each RGB color property. let data = {
             "red": 255,
             "green": 0,
             "blue": 0
         };

-        // Call axios.post(), passing the URL of the ChangeLED endpoint as the first parameter, and the payload (the data object) as the second. axios.post("http://" + ip + "/api/led/change", data)
+        // Call axios.post().
+Pass the URL of the ChangeLED
+        // endpoint as the first parameter and the data object
+        // as the second.

-            // Use then() after calling axios.post().
-Pass a callback function to interpret the return values of the POST call and print a message to the console about whether the request was a failure or a success.
+        // Use a then() method after calling axios.post().
+        // Pass in a callback function to interpret the return
+        // values of the call and to print a message to the console
+        // indicating the request's success.

+        // Use a catch() method after then(). catch() triggers
+        // if the promise is rejected.
+Pass a callback to catch()
+        // to print any errors to the console. axios.post("http://" + ip + "/api/led/change", data)
             .then(function (response) {
-                // log the result
                 console.log(`ChangeLED was a ${response.data[0].status}`);
             })
-            // Use a catch() method after then(). catch() triggers if the promise is rejected.
-Pass a callback to catch() to print any errors returned by the request to the console.
             .catch(function (error) {
-                // log the error
                 console.log(`There was an error with the request ${error}`);
             });

     </script>
 </body>
 </html>